CSAI-0034/Social-Media-Analyzer/README.md

 ---

-## 🌟 What is Social Analyzer?
+## 🌟 What is Social Media Content Analyzer?

-**Social Analyzer** is a modern, AI-driven web app designed to help you turn PDFs and images into compelling, ready-to-share social media content in just a few clicks.
+**Social Media Content Analyzer** is a modern, AI-driven web app designed to help you turn PDFs and images into compelling, ready-to-share social media content in just a few clicks.

 Built with a robust **React.js** frontend and a powerful **Node.js/Express** backend, it leverages **PDF.js** and **Tesseract.js** for OCR, and integrates **Google Gemini AI** for advanced content transformation—summaries, hashtags, sentiment, and more.